cms-analysis/HiggsAnalysis-CombinedLimit/docs/part2/settinguptheanalysis.md

 The first part identifies the name of the input [RooWorkspace](http://root.cern.ch/root/htmldoc/RooWorkspace.html) containing the PDF, and the second part the name of the [RooAbsPdf](http://root.cern.ch/root/htmldoc/RooAbsPdf.html) inside it (or, for the observed data, the [RooAbsData](http://root.cern.ch/root/htmldoc/RooAbsData.html)).
 It is possible to have multiple input workspaces, just as there can be multiple input ROOT files.
 You can use any of the usual RooFit pre-defined PDFs for your signal and background models.

 !!! warning
-    If in your model you are using RooAddPdfs, in which the coefficients are *not defined recursively*, combine will not interpret them correctly.
-You can add the option `--X-rtd ADDNLL_RECURSIVE=0` to any combine command in order to recover the correct interpretation, however we recommend that you instead re-define your PDF so that the coefficients are recursive (as described in the [RooAddPdf documentation](https://root.cern.ch/doc/master/classRooAddPdf.html)) and keep the total normalization (i.e the extended term) as a separate object, as in the case of the tutorial datacard.
+    If in your model you are using RooAddPdfs, in which the coefficients are *not defined recursively*, <sub><sup>COMBINE</sup></sub> will not interpret them correctly.
+You can add the option `--X-rtd ADDNLL_RECURSIVE=0` to any <sub><sup>COMBINE</sup></sub> command in order to recover the correct interpretation, however we recommend that you instead re-define your PDF so that the coefficients are recursive (as described in the [RooAddPdf documentation](https://root.cern.ch/doc/master/classRooAddPdf.html)) and keep the total normalization (i.e the extended term) as a separate object, as in the case of the tutorial datacard.

 For example, take a look at the [data/tutorials/shapes/simple-shapes-parametric.txt](https://github.com/cms-analysis/HiggsAnalysis-CombinedLimit/blob/main/data/tutorials/shapes/simple-shapes-parametric.txt).
 We see the following line: